gvwilson/teachtogether.tech/en-md/process/index.md

 ### Help Me Do It By Myself (small groups/15) {.exercise}

-The educational theorist Lev Vygotsky introduced the notion of a <span g="g:zpd">Zone of Proximal Development</span> (ZPD), which includes the problems that people cannot yet solve on their own but are able to solve with help from a mentor.
+The educational theorist Lev Vygotsky introduced the notion of a <span g="zpd">Zone of Proximal Development</span> (ZPD), which includes the problems that people cannot yet solve on their own but are able to solve with help from a mentor.
 These are the problems that are most fruitful to tackle next,